QCHackers/tqec/README.md

 # tqec

-Design automation software tools (frontend and backend) for Topological Quantum Error Correction.
+Design automation software tools for Topological Quantum Error Correction

 ## How to install the backend (Python package)